alabamenhu/Intl-CLDR/README.md

 ## CLDR objects

-Each `CLDR-*` object is a subclass of `Hash`, and attributes can generally be accessed both from hashy accessors (`{'foo'}`)or method/attribute accessors (`.foo`).
+Each `CLDR-*` or `CLDR::*` object is `Associative`, and attributes can generally be accessed both from hashy accessors (`{'foo'}`) or method/attribute accessors (`.foo`).
-True attributes are defined with kebab-case, but camel-case alternates are available as well (this is because CLDR began with camel case, and now tends to prefer kebab-case).
+True attributes are defined with kebab-case, but camel-case alternates are available as well (this is because CLDR began with camel case, and now tends to prefer kebab-case, and it's hard to remember when to use which).

 ## Other thoughts